malkovro/retool-react-diff-viewer-continued/README.md

-## Custom component libraries template
+## Retool React Diff Viewer Component

-Use this as a base for new custom component library projects within [Retool](https://www.retool.com).
+A simple wrapper on top of [react-diff-viewer-continued](https://github.com/aeolun/react-diff-viewer-continued) so it can be used as a component in [Retool](https://www.retool.com).

-To learn more about how custom component libraries work, visit our [official documentation](https://docs.retool.com/apps/guides/custom/custom-component-libraries).
+To deploy to your own instance follow instructions in the [official documentation](https://docs.retool.com/apps/guides/custom/custom-component-libraries).